pangeorg/DotDotIC/doc/source/main.rst

 Preparing Data
 ==============
-DotDotGoose was designed to work on a single directory of images at a time, which is a typical way of storing data from surveys or data collection events.
+DotDotIC was designed to work on a single directory of images at a time, which is a typical way of storing data from surveys or data collection events.

 .. figure:: folder_structure.png

-    Simple folder structure expected by DotDotGoose.
+    Simple folder structure expected by DotDotIC

-DotDotGoose does not save the full image path in the project (pnt) file enabling you to easily move data around on your hard drive.
+DotDotIC does not save the full image path in the project (pnt) file enabling you to easily move data around on your hard drive.
 As a result, you must save the project file in the same directory as your images.
-Furthermore, DotDotGoose will display an error message if you attempt to load images that are outside of the current working directory.
+Furthermore, DotDotIC will display an error message if you attempt to load images that are outside of the current working directory.

 The working directory is automatically set when you,

     1. Load an existing project file, or
     2. Drag the first image(s) into the Image Display component, or
     3. Drag a folder of images into the Image Display component, or
+    4. Drag a .pnt file into the Image Display component, or
-    4. Click the folder icon to load a folder of images.
+    5. Click the folder icon to load a folder of images.

 For example, if you start a new counting project by dragging in IMG_0007.JPG (Fig 2) **Survey 1** will become the working directory.
 You can also start a new counting project by dragging in the folder **Survey 1**.
-Attempting use an image from any other location other than **Survey 1** will result in an error message until your restart DotDotGoose or press the reset button.
+Attempting use an image from any other location other than **Survey 1** will result in an error message until your restart DotDotIC or press the reset button.

 Image Formats
 =============

-DotDotGoose should be able to load most single and three channel image formats and has been tested on images up to 1.5GB.
+DotDotIC should be able to load most single and three channel image formats and has been tested on images up to 1.5GB.

 *Note: Your computer's available RAM will be the limiting factor when loading very large images*